 Every summer my four siblings and I would load up in our parents old station wagon and make the nine hour drive from the foothills of East Tennessee to Hickory Flat, Mississippi.
 The trip was arduous by today’s standards.
 We would hang our sweating heads by the open windows, as the summer heat swirled around the car. \As we would make the last turn onto my grandparents hard-baked red clay drive we would see my Grandmother Goolsby waiting for our arrival.

 She was a no-nonsense woman, with a crown of steely-grey curls.
 “Ya’ll come on in and get something to eat,” she would say.
 We would rush into her icy kitchen with sighs of relief.
 Every counter would be covered with wonderful goodies she had prepared for our visit.
 I headed straight for the tart, cool, deliciousness of Lemon Icebox Pie, every time.
-If you love lemon desserts, you will not be disappointed with this no bake lemon icebox pie.
+If you love the taste of fresh lemon, you will not be disappointed with this no bake lemon icebox pie.

 Easy Lemon Icebox Pie With Condensed Milk And Vanilla Wafers Crust